• Skip to main content

 • Add the cannellini beans, zucchini, and tortellini and continue to simmer for 5 minutes, or until the tortellini is cooked through.
 (Frozen tortellini will take a few extra minutes).

-• Add the spinach and lemon juice and stir until the spinach has wilted.
+• Remove from the heat and add the spinach and lemon juice.
+Stir until the spinach has wilted.

 To serve